Skip to content

 Limoncello Spritz: Bright, lemony, sweet.
 Perfect for citrus lovers.

-St-Germain Spritz: Similar to Hugo but without the mint.
+St-Germain Spritz: Similar to the Hugo but without the mint.
 Purely floral.

-All spritzes share the same basic structure: a flavoring agent, sparkling wine, and soda water.
-The Hugo stands out for its herbal freshness from the mint.
+All spritzes share the same structure: a flavoring agent, sparkling wine, and soda water.
+The Hugo stands out for the herbal freshness the mint adds.

 Making a Hugo Spritz for a Crowd

 Hosting a party?
-The Hugo Spritz batches well:
+The Hugo Spritz batches well.
+For 8 servings:

-Combine the St-Germain and gently muddled mint in a pitcher.
-Refrigerate until serving.
-When ready, add the prosecco and club soda, stir gently, and pour over ice in individual glasses.
+Combine the St-Germain and gently muddled mint in a pitcher and refrigerate until serving.
+When you're ready, add the prosecco and club soda, stir gently, and pour over ice in individual glasses.
 Garnish each with fresh mint and citrus.

 What does a Hugo Spritz taste like?

-A Hugo Spritz tastes light, floral, and refreshing with a hint of sweetness from the elderflower liqueur.
-The fresh mint adds an herbal, aromatic quality that distinguishes it from other spritzes.
-It's less bitter than an Aperol Spritz and more complex than a simple wine spritzer.
+A Hugo Spritz tastes light, floral, and refreshing, with a hint of sweetness from the elderflower liqueur.
+The fresh mint adds an herbal, aromatic note.
+It's less bitter than an Aperol Spritz and more complex than a plain wine spritzer.

 Can I make a Hugo Spritz without St-Germain?

-St-Germain is the traditional choice, but you can substitute other elderflower liqueurs like Giffard or Bols.
+St-Germain is traditional, but you can substitute other elderflower liqueurs like Giffard or Bols.
 For a non-alcoholic version, use elderflower syrup or cordial.
-The flavor will be slightly different but still delicious.

 What's the best prosecco for a Hugo Spritz?

 Use a dry (brut) prosecco for the best balance.
-The elderflower liqueur adds sweetness, so a dry prosecco keeps the drink from becoming cloying.
-Mid-range prosecco works fine since the other ingredients contribute significant flavor.
+The elderflower liqueur adds sweetness, so a dry prosecco keeps the drink from getting cloying.
+Mid-range prosecco works fine.

 How do I keep mint from getting bitter?

-Gentle muddling is key.
-Press the mint leaves just enough to release their oils, maybe 5-6 light presses.
-Don't twist, grind, or shred the leaves.
-Over-muddling releases bitter compounds from the stems and veins.
+Muddle gently.
+Press the leaves just enough to release their oils, about 5-6 light presses.
+Don't twist, grind, or shred them; over-muddling releases bitter compounds.

 Is a Hugo Spritz sweet?

 Moderately.
-St-Germain adds noticeable sweetness, but the dry prosecco and fresh mint balance it out.
-If you prefer less sweetness, reduce the St-Germain to 1 oz or add extra club soda.
+St-Germain adds noticeable sweetness, but the dry prosecco and fresh mint balance it.
+For less sweetness, reduce the St-Germain to 1 oz or add extra club soda.

 Explore more: Tonic, Spritz & Botanical Drinks | St-Germain Spritz | Limoncello Spritz | Non-Alcoholic Aperol Spritz